aialferov/ghc_bome_db/README.md

 ## Persistence

 Data is being saved every second (if any changes) into the "/tmp/ghc_bome.db" file.
-The parameters are not configurable yet.
+The parameters are specified in the "src/ghc_bome_db.app.src" file.